 \subsection{Topic Modeling-Based Approaches}

-Topic modeling has long been employed in herbal recommendation and remains a fundamental technique for uncovering latent patterns in TCM prescriptions.
-The PTM model reveals the logical relationships between symptoms and herbs \cite{yao2018}, while KGETM enhances symptom-herb interaction representation through knowledge graph embeddings \cite{wang2019, wang2020novel}.
+Topic modeling has long been used in herbal recommendation and remains a fundamental technique to uncover latent patterns in TCM prescriptions.
+The PTM model reveals the logical relationships between symptoms and herbs \cite{yao2018}, while KGETM enhances the representation of the interaction between symptoms and herbs through knowledge graph embeddings \cite{wang2019}.
 However, these models often rely on the bag-of-words framework, which struggles to capture the complex semantic relationships inherent in TCM short texts.
 Although recent improvements have incorporated domain-specific knowledge, such as herbal compatibility rules, challenges persist in terms of computational complexity and scalability \cite{wang2019}.